awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupinventory.md

 **Description**

 Create a Systems Manager Inventory association for one or more managed instances\.
-The system collects metadata from your intances according to the schedule in the association\.
+The system collects metadata from your instances according to the schedule in the association\.
 For more information, see [AWS Systems Manager Inventory](systems-manager-inventory.md)\.

 **Document Type**